 By biting off too much we invite discouragement.

-Begin where you can and chart a timeline of your progress
+Begin where you can and chart a timeline of your progress.

 The requirement to write in our blogs and post comments to each other created a timeline of our learning/change progress.